davidatwhiletrue/cep18-limited/client-js/README.md

 # `casper-cep18-js-client`

+# TODO fix ces-js-parser dependency (we are using native events currently)

 This JavaScript client gives you an easy way to install and interact with the Casper CEP-18 contract.

 ## Installation